monfresh/dotfiles/README.md

 To set up a new Mac:

+1. Sign in to iCloud and App Store

 1. Install all macOS updates.

-2. Sign into the Mac App Store, otherwise installing apps via [mas](https://github.com/mas-cli/mas) won’t work.
+2. Launch App Store and sign in, otherwise installing apps via [mas](https://github.com/mas-cli/mas) won’t work.

 3. Install 1Password and sign in.